 Herd Status Definitions

-Monitored Affected Herd Status: Herds participating in the HPAI Dairy Herd Status Program and have been identified as positive based on testing.
-Herds may return to monitored unaffected herd status after completing required testing with negative results.
+Monitored Affected Herd: Herds participating in the HPAI Dairy Herd Status Program and have been identified as positive based on testing.
+Herds may return to Monitored Unaffected Herd Status after completing required testing with negative results.

-Unenrolled Herd Status: Herds that are not participating in the program, that are either unknown disease status or previously identified as positive and have not had any sample test positive from an individual animal for over 30 days.
+Non-Enrolled Herd: Herds that are not participating in the program, that are either unknown disease status or previously identified as positive and have not had any sample test positive from an individual animal for over 30 days.

-• During provisional enrollment, a herd must have 3 consecutive weeks of negative test results from a NAHLN laboratory on bulk tank milk samples collected on-farm.
-In the third week, additional samples must be collected to represent lactating cattle on the premises that are not contributing milk for human consumption (for example, lactating animals isolated to a sick pen, newly freshened).
+• In the third week, additional samples must be collected to represent lactating cattle on the premises that are not contributing milk for human consumption (for example, lactating animals isolated to a sick pen, newly freshened).

-• Provided all samples are negative, no additional premovement testing will be required for the animals in the herd while in a monitored unaffected status.
+• Provided all samples are negative, no additional premovement testing will be required for the animals in the herd while in a Monitored Unaffected status.

 • State or Federal animal health officials may review required documentation and sample collection procedures at any time.

-2. On-farm samples are collected and submitted to a NAHLN laboratory for 2 consecutive weeks of negative test results.
+• On-farm samples are collected and submitted to a NAHLN laboratory for 2 consecutive weeks of negative test results.

 • Clinical signs